Indian cricket team in England in 2014

-The India national cricket team toured England from 22 June to 7 September 2014 for a five-match Test series, five One Day International matches and one Twenty20 International.
+The India national cricket team toured England from 22 June to 7 September 2014 for five-match series each of Test and One Day International (ODI) and one Twenty20 International.

 England won the Test series 3–1 and received the Pataudi Trophy.
 This was the first time since 1959 that India had played five Test matches on an England tour.
 The third Test, held at the Rose Bowl in Southampton, was the first Test match played in England to start on a Sunday.